nzjp/SqlErlangC/README.md

 # SqlErlangC
-an implementation of Erlang C in sql
+an implementation of Erlang C in sql based on David Tigue's approach.